 Hydrophilic catheters are similar to straight catheters when it comes to the options for various lengths, straight or coudé tip, and pocket catheter or travel-ready options.
 The main difference is that hydrophilic catheters have a unique coating which, when activated by water, becomes lubricated and ready to use with no need for additional lubricant, as well as less mess and effort.

-Closed system catheters are sterile catheters that are typically in a self-contained, all-in-one package with a collection bag.
-Often a great choice for those in wheelchairs, closed system catheters often come with additional insertion supplies like gloves, an underpad, and antiseptic wipes to minimize the risk of infection.
-They are pre-lubricated and come with an introducer tip to bypass the highest concentrations of bacteria in the urethra as you insert the catheter.
+Closed system catheters are all-in-one sterile catheters in a self-contained collection bag.
+A great catheter for frequent travelers or those in wheelchairs, closed system kits often come with additional insertion supplies like gloves, an underpad, and antiseptic wipes to minimize the risk of infection.
+They are pre-lubricated and feature an introducer tip to bypass the highest concentrations of bacteria in the urethra as you insert the catheter.

 All of the above-mentioned types of intermittent catheters are typically available in a variety of options, depending on the brand you choose, including: